The SEAT Leon Estate has been developed with a sportier look, enhanced connectivity and more space. For even more life behind the wheel.

 Terms and Conditions:

 * At the end of the agreement there are three options: i) pay the optional final payment and own the vehicle; ii) return the vehicle: subject to excess mileage and fair wear and tear, charges may apply; or iii) replace: part exchange the vehicle With Solutions Personal Contract Plan.
 18s+.
 Subject to status & availability.
 T&Cs apply.
-Available when ordered by 1 February 2021 from participating SEAT Retailers.
+Available when ordered by 30 September 2021 from participating SEAT Retailers.
 Indemnities may be required.
+Excludes Leon e-HYBRID.
 Subject to changes in vehicle or equipment prices.
-Not available in conjunction with any other finance offer and may be withdrawn at any time.
-Accurate at 12/20.
-Freepost SEAT Financial Services. ** UK residents age 18+.
-Subject to availability.
-Participants must register with their details to receive voucher code.
-Retail sales only.
-Voucher may be redeemed against the on the road price of a new SEAT vehicle ordered from 17 December – 1 February 2021.
-Excludes Contract Hire offers, Mii Electric, SEAT Leon PHEV and CUPRA.
-Voucher code must be presented to Retailer at time of order.
-One voucher per order.
-Cannot be used with any other voucher.
-Contact your Retailer for further details. ^^ Two services cover the first two consecutive services limited to 1 x Oil and 1 x Oil and Inspection Service. ¹ Price Protection - We guarantee not to pass on any post-Brexit tariffs to orders placed with your Retailer before 17.30 on 31 December 2020.
-Retail customers only.
-Excludes Motability.
-Subject to taking delivery on the date communicated by the Retailer.
-Talk to your Retailer for full details.
-Final price is at the discretion of your Retailer.
+Not available in conjunction with any other finance offer and may be varied or withdrawn at any time.
+Accurate at 06/21.
+Freepost SEAT Financial Services. ** 0% APR Offer : Minimum 10% deposit required.
+Maximum Term 36 months.
+Ends 30th September 2021.
+Excludes Mii Electric. ^ Two services cover the first two consecutive services limited to 1 x Oil and 1 x Oil and Inspection Service.
+Please note that some images may not reflect UK specification and may not be available to order.